Heimdall-Framework/heimdall-framework/README.md

 # Heimdall

-Heimdall is a simple USB threat evaluation framework that is designed to detect malicious behavior in USB mass storage devices.
+Heimdall is a simple USB threat evaluation framework for Linux that is designed to detect malicious behavior in USB mass storage devices.

 ---